 Explore how students can influence their university, college, local community and political leaders to act on the climate emergency and ecological crisis.

 As an integral part of sustainability, climate justice will be embedded across the conference, but on Tuesday we we will be joined by Magid Magid to explore the intersection between race and climate change.
 Magid is a Somali-British activist who started in the student movement, and went on to become the youngest ever Lord Mayor of Sheffield and a Green Party Member of European Parliament.

-Brush up your campaigning skills and hear from college students working with Friends of the Earth to bring community organising on campus.
+We will also be discussing how you can campaign for a decolonised and decarbonised curriculum, and brushing up our campaigning skills with the college students working with Friends of the Earth to bring community organising on campus.

 We'll also be joined by activists from Mock COP, an international alliance of young campaigners working to make sure young peoples’ voices, especially those form the global south ,are heard at the COP 26 climate negotiations.